knightcube/android-layout-templates/README.md

 - Create a PR with an xml file and also add a screenshot of your layout
 - Add your xml file in `"xml_code folder"` of this repository
 - Add a screenshot of your layout in the `"screenshots"` folder of this repository
+- Add your custom fonts in `"fonts"` directory.
+Make sure you don't duplicate a font.
+Naming for font `Product Sans.ttf` should be `product_sans.ttf` as an example.
 - Please save your screenshot's name and xml layout file(with the code) with the same name for easier navigation

 ## Creating an issue